samuelgoto/proposal-pluggable-types/README.md

 1. the formalization of current norm (e.g. officializes typescript/flow as type system plugins rather than incompatible languages)
 1. a stepping stone on the path towards finding unification ([example](http://code.sgo.to/proposal-optional-types/))

-Having said that, the main **drawback** with pluggable type systems for TC39 it that they corner ourselves from gradual typing.
-We believe there is substantial evidence in the industry and academia that types can't incur in significant performance benefits.
+Having said that, the main **drawback** with pluggable type systems for TC39 it that they corner ourselves from **gradual typing**.
+We believe, however, that there is significant evidence in the research literature that gradual typing incurs a significant performance penalty, which makes it impractical.
+In addition, TypeScript, Flow, and Closure Compiler have demonstrated that optional typing works well for JS at scale.

 # Syntax